 - 1 lemon juiced

-- drizzle high quality olive oil
+- drizzle high-quality olive oil

-- 2 teaspoons cumin seed, slightly toasted
+- 2 teaspoons cumin seed, lightly toasted

 - kosher salt, to taste